anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 Availability of any single OpenStack cloud is dependent on a number of factors including:
 -	environmental – dual connected power and PDUs, redundant cooling, rack distribution, etc.
--	resilient network fabric – ToR (leaf), spine, overlay networking, underlay networking etc.  It is assumed that all network components are designed to be fault tolerant and all OpenStack controllers, computes and storage are dual-homed to alternate leaf switches.
+-	resilient network fabric – ToR (leaf), spine, overlay networking, underlay networking, etc.  It is assumed that all network components are designed to be fault tolerant and all OpenStack controllers, computes and storage are dual-homed to alternate leaf switches.
 -	controller nodes setup in-line with the vendor recommendation (e.g., min 3 physical nodes)
 -	network nodes (where applicable)
 - backend storage nodes setup for highly availablility based on quorum (aligned with vendor implementation)